 Raw food is the answer

 A well‐designed diet of raw food can provide all the available macro and micronutrients necessary for perfect health.
 The aim is to match the natural components of a wild dog’s diet.
 A generous portion of muscle meat and raw bones, some organ meats (liver, kidney, heart) and a balance of carbohydrate and vegetable matter, equivalent to the gut contents of a prey animal, makes the perfect diet.
 In general, it is easiest to use readily available ingredients, like rolled oats for carbohydrate, flaxseed meal or oil for omega 3 fatty acids and plenty of green vegetables.
 There are some simple additives you can use to fortify the diet and fill any gaps that would normally be supplied by a dog’s natural scavenging habits.
 Brewer’s yeast, kelp, lecithin, calcium, dried garlic, vitamin C and powdered barley grass or wheat grass, can all be added to the diet to create a fully balanced nutritional masterpiece.
 When the body gets just what it needs, in the correct ratios and in the correct form it evolved on, it thrives.
 Common improvements seen are improved health, longevity, fertility, energy, stamina, resistance to parasites and the distinct lack of degenerative diseases that we now just accept as part of our pets growing old.
-Vets All Natural Healthrolls and RAW76 provide complete nutrition for dogs and cats in packs ready to serve from the refrigerator.
+Our Complete Mix is a muesli designed to be mixed with raw meat to provide a natural, balanced diet.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved